-Dunedin is actually one of the oldest cities in Florida and for a time was a major seaport in the area.
+Enjoy the throwback elegance that is Toronto Blue Jays 2023 Spring Training.
+Dunedin is one of the oldest cities in Florida and for a time was a major seaport in the area.
 Today, the area is better known for its beaches and its proximity to Tampa/St. Petersburg.
-If you’re craving some rays, you should check out Caladesi Island, which has been called one of the top 10 beaches in the United States, is located in Dunedin.
+If you’re craving some rays, you should check out Caladesi Island, which has been called one of the top 10 beaches in the United States.
 Also worth checking out is Honeymoon Island, which was settled in the 1930s as a honeymoon resort and is now a state park.

 Where to Stay: Because of the many teams that train in the Tampa area, you won’t need to be staying too close to the stadium.
 Within a mile of the stadium are the Holiday Inn Clearwater and Best Western Yacht Harbor Inn and Suites, and there are several affordable hotels in Clearwater (Best Western Seastone Resort, Best Western Clearwater Centra, Radisson Suite Resort Sand Key, Hampton Inn Clearwater).
 But you could very easily stay in Tampa or St. Pete.

 Flying In: Tampa International Airport is obviously the closest airport to Dunedin and the most convenient.
 It’s not the biggest airport in the world and is easy to navigate.
 All the major airlines fly into Tampa.

 You may also want to consider flying into Orlando and then driving to Tampa if the fare to Orlando is significantly cheaper.
 The drive is 79 miles and takes an hour and a half on I-4 — which is not the best freeway in the world — but if you can save $100 or so on your air fares, the drive will be worth it.

 To receive spring-training news and schedule updates via email, please sign up for the Spring Training Online email newsletter.